supahero1/shnet/docs/c/time.md

 Additionally, if you want to launch a few timers with `time_immediately` as their time, but still want to order them somehow, **DO NOT** add any arbitrary values like `1` to their time.
-Instead, use `time_step`, which is the smallest distinguishable time difference (currently 2 nanoseconds due to internals of the library).
+Instead, use `time_step`, which is the smallest distinguishable time difference the library can handle.

 Timers are executed in the time manager's thread.
 Thus, to not delay other timers, if the function does a lot of stuff, it might be worth considering